 Families can look at their infographics here to get more involved in building positive mental health habits with your children.
 One of my favorite infographics for mental health in children and teens is this one here.

 Download the monthly Family Activity Calendar from the National Federation of Families.
 They update the calendar every single month!
 It’s a great resource for bonding with your kids through fun and meaningful activities.
-You can find the download here and click on the calendar image as shown below:
+You can find the download here.

 What are schools doing to help mental health?